-Once you file a Formal Complaint, it is very important to watch your mail for anything from either the PUC or the company.
+Once you file a Formal Complaint, it is very important to watch your email connected to your eFiling account for anything from either the PUC or the company as the formal complaint litigation proceeds forward.

 These documents may contain instructions or other information that could affect the outcome of your case.
 A number called a "docket number" also will be assigned to your case.
 It is important to include this docket number on anything you send to the PUC.
 If you write the wrong docket number on a filing or letter, it can cause problems with your case.

 If you and the company have agreed to work out your Formal Complaint, the company will let the PUC know.
 This is called a "settlement."
 The company will let us know about the settlement by sending a notice called a "Certificate of Satisfaction."
 A Certificate of Satisfaction means you agree that the problem has been fixed and that you want to end your Formal Complaint against the company.

-If you move and change your address or get a different telephone number, you must notify the Secretary's Bureau of the PUC of your new address or telephone number.
-It is your responsibility to notify the PUC of any changes to your address or telephone number.
-You must give us any changes to your address or telephone number while your case is before the PUC.
-If you do not let the PUC know about changes to your address or telephone number, you may not get important information and notices.
+If you move and change your contact information - such as your mailing address, phone numbers where you can be contacted during the day or email address - you must notify the Secretary's Bureau of the PUC of those changes.
+It is your responsibility to notify the PUC of any changes to your contact information.
+You must give us any changes to your contact information while your case is before the PUC.
+If you do not let the PUC know about changes to your mailing address or telephone numbers, or email address, you may not get important information and notices.
 This might cause you to lose your case.